iotoi8cn/cnruby.github.com/_posts/2019-08-23-how-to-create-the-folder-in-jekyl.markdown

 layout: page
 title:  "How to create the folder in Jekyll!"
 date:   2019-08-23 15:24:35 +0200
-categories: posts
+categories: news
 ---

-## How to create the folder in Jekyll!
 - make a new folder

 {% highlight bash %}
 mkdir _news
 {% endhighlight %}

-- create and edit a new listingsfile news.markdown
+- create and edit a new listing file news.markdown
 {% highlight bash %}
 touch news.markdown
 vi news.markdown